Legal

 Anti-malware on customer-facing servicesClamAV on Storage Share (Nextcloud); container image scanning prior to deployStorage Share Helm values; CI image scan reports

-Secrets managementHashiCorp Vault with Shamir seal (3-of-5 threshold); ExternalSecret CRDs reference Vault paths; no plaintext secrets in GitOps repoVault deployment manifests; Vault Secret Migration Plan
+Secrets managementHashiCorp Vault (auto-unseal via a Transit-backed seal Vault); ExternalSecret CRDs reference Vault paths rather than embedding secrets in manifestsVault deployment manifests; Vault Secret Migration Plan

 8. Cryptography and Key Management